TheJolman/daisy/docs/specification.md

 managing memory at runtime.

 ### `alloc()`
-The `alloc()` function takes two arguments: a datatype and size.
+The `alloc()` function takes two arguments: a type and size.
 It will always return a pointer of the correct type.
 ```daisy
 size := 100